 Our pupils also have access to a nurture group available each lunchtime.
 The group is led by the Pastoral Lead and SENDCo where children who experience difficulties with social and emotional elements of learning are encouraged to develop sound communication and social skills which in turn raise self-esteem.
+The aim is to integrate these children back into main stream lunch rooms when their self esteem is secure and they are able to enjoy social time with their friends.

 St. John's main investment is its staff.
 Providing staff with an appropriate environment to enable teaching and learning to be effective, with ongoing opportunities for personal development and lifelong learning, are key features of the school.
 Through rigorous and robust self-evaluation within a culture of accountability, staff are able to be very effective within the classroom and the relationship established with parents and stakeholders.
-Staff are expected to operate at the cutting edge of educational thinking, constantly reviewing and analysing school performance.
+Staff are expected to operate using current educational thinking, constantly reviewing and analysing school performance.
 They encourage pupils to take an active role by supporting and cultivating an environment where all are respected, listened to and treated fairly.
-Staff wellbeing is supported in school with a governor with a remit for staff wellbeing, the opportunity to speak to a governor who is trained in counselling, regular staff voice being sought and paid for sessions with an outside counsellor
+Staff wellbeing is supported in school with regular staff voice being sought, a governor with a remit for staff wellbeing, the opportunity to speak to a governor who is trained in counselling, and paid for sessions with an outside counsellor.